 Does my name on Spotlight have to be the same as on Equity?

 It’s advisable wherever possible to have the same name, but as we do not share a database, you may secure a name with Spotlight that is not available with Equity or vice versa.
 We each give precedence to our current members.

 Will I lose my name if my Spotlight membership expires?

-We will protect your name for a period of twelve months after your membership expires after which your name becomes available if someone else wants to use it.
+We will protect your name for a period of 6-12 months dependent on when your membership expired after which your name becomes available if someone else wants to use it.
 If this happens, and you then want to reactivate your membership, you will need to get in touch with our membership team at [email protected]